Tangler203/CountdownRacket/README.md

 ## Issues

 Crashes when it divides by zero.
+(Should be fixed)
-Crashes at end of function, does not affect functionality
+Can crash at 6 numbers, although that might be because it takes up too much memory

 The objective of the Countdown numbers game is to get a target number by using 6 numbers with maths.
 You may only each number once, only add, subtract, divide and multiply, you may not use fractions, powers and logs.